-At OpenBlend, we advocate for a collaborative approach to goal-setting.
+At OpenBlend, we advocate for a collaborative approach to smart goals and goal-setting.
 One in which the employee or team takes an active role, together with their manager, in helping to define their own objectives.
 This approach presents a myriad of benefits, but perhaps the greatest win is this: employees who participate in setting their own goals are more likely to take accountability for their performance, and more likely to feel an engagement-building sense of ownership.

 Frameworks for successful goal-setting

-There are a number of different methodologies that can be applied to support employee performance goal-setting and the SMART framework is arguably the most well-known and widely used.
+There are a number of different methodologies that can be applied to support employee performance evaluation and goal-setting and the SMART framework is arguably the most well-known and widely used.
 First developed in the early 1980s, it cites five key criteria that goals need to adhere to in order to be considered ‘SMART’:

 Achievable (sometimes swapped out for aspirational)